ddrdushy/Nodejs_Learning/README.md

 ### 10-Nov-2016
   Learned about logging for the application by using `morgon`. used `express-debug` package for display the debugging information during the development.
 Added the application run settings to get debug log with `DEBUG=express:*` command. </br>
   used `NODE_ENV=production` to not display the stack trace errors.
 Created some errors and handled with some methods to protect the application.
 Final chapter with login authentication using `passport`.

+### 11-Nov-2016
+  installed `passport` and `passport-local` packages to do local authentication. understand the flow of authentication. completed the login process.